 - Free plan: an allowance of up to 6,000 emails monthly with a cap of 200 daily

-- Good deliverability: The mean score across our two rounds of testing was a commendable 85%.
+- Good deliverability: The mean score across our four rounds of testing was a commendable 85%.

 - Newsletter editor included: Access their template editor for creating newsletters without any extra charges!

-- Setup slightly more complicated: Relative to other services we evaluated, the setup process for Mailjet was more complex.
+- Configuration slightly more complicated: Relative to other services I evaluated, the setup process for Mailjet was more complex.

-- Limited support: we found that for certain issues, support won’t help on the free plan (we asked them about their poor deliverability performance to Yahoo).
+- Limited support: I found that for certain issues, support won’t help on the free plan (I asked them about their poor deliverability performance to Yahoo).
 You'll have to rely on their documentation instead.

-Primarily, Mailtrap operates in the field of email testing, offering a sandbox environment for inspecting and debugging emails across staging, development, and QA environments.
-Complementing this, they also provide a free SMTP server that permits the sending of up to 1,000 emails per month.
+Primarily, Mailtrap operates in the field of email testing, offering, for example, a sandbox environment for inspecting and debugging emails across staging, development, and QA environments – services targeted to developers.
+Complementing this, they also have a service for marketers: a free SMTP server that permits the sending of up to 1,000 emails per month.